 THIS DATE IN HISTORY: Oct.
 6

+1955: Glenn Hall begins a streak that likely will never be equaled when he takes the ice for the Red Wings in their season-opening 3-2 loss to the Chicago Blackhawks.
+It's the first of 502 consecutive starts for Hall, by far the longest such streak by a goalie in NHL history.
 Hall is traded to the Blackhawks before the 1957-58 season, but the streak rolls on until he finally has to come out of a game on Nov.
 7, 1962, when his back tightens up midway through the first period against the Boston Bruins.
 He's relieved by Denis DeJordy.
-Three nights later, the consecutive games streak officially ends at 502 when DeJordy is in goal for a 3-1 win against the Montreal Canadiens at the Forum.
+Three nights later, the streak officially ends when DeJordy goes all the way in a 3-1 win against the Montreal Canadiens at the Forum.

-1976: Minnesota North Stars forward Roland Eriksson tied an NHL record by getting four assists in his first game, matching the performance of Detroit's Earl Reibel in 1953.
-Despite Eriksson's efforts, the North Stars lost 6-5 to the New York Rangers at Madison Square Garden.
+1976: Minnesota North Stars forward Roland Eriksson ties an NHL record by getting four assists in his first game, matching the performance of Detroit's Dutch Reibel in 1953.
+Despite Eriksson's efforts, the North Stars lose 6-5 to the New York Rangers at Madison Square Garden.

 1982: For the first time, the Quebec Nordiques ice a lineup that includes all three Stastny brothers.
-Peter and Anton Stastny, in their second NHL season after defecting from Czechoslovakia, are joined by older brother Marian, and all three contribute to a 6-4 win against the Buffalo Sabres at Memorial Auditorium.
-Peter has three goals and an assist, Anton has a goal and an assist, and Marian has two assists.
+Peter Stastny and Anton Stastny, in their second NHL season after defecting from Czechoslovakia, are joined by older brother Marian Stastny, and all three contribute to a 6-4 win against the Buffalo Sabres at Memorial Auditorium.
+Peter scores three goals and has an assist, Anton scores a goal and has an assist, and Marian has two assists.

-1993: Roger Neilson becomes the first in NHL history to coach six teams when he's behind the bench for the first game for the expansion Florida Panthers.
-Florida has a one-goal lead with less than four minutes remaining but has to settle for a 4-4 tie against the Blackhawks at Chicago Stadium.
+1993: Roger Neilson becomes the first in NHL history to coach six teams when he's behind the bench for the expansion Florida Panthers' first game.
+Florida has a one-goal lead with less than four minutes remaining but settles for a 4-4 tie against the Blackhawks at Chicago Stadium.

-2000: Rookie Marian Gaborik scores the first goal in Minnesota Wild history, but they lose 3-1 at the Mighty Ducks of Anaheim in their first NHL game.
+2000: Rookie Marian Gaborik scores the first goal in Minnesota Wild history, but the Wild lose 3-1 at the Mighty Ducks of Anaheim in their first NHL game.